peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

 <b>Returns:</b>

 The distance of the closest multiple.
-Signals FlagInvalid and returns NaN if the divisor is 0, or either the result of integer division (the quotient) or the remainder wouldn't fit the given precision.
+Signals FlagInvalid and returns not-a-number (NaN) if the divisor is 0, or either the result of integer division (the quotient) or the remainder wouldn't fit the given precision.

 ### RoundToBinaryPrecision